-Whether you keep it low key or action packed, you’ll be ready to end your day at the dog-friendly Nordic Inn.
-Before settling in for the night, gather around the community fire pit for s’mores, or if you’d rather stay in, grab a seat with your pooch at the lobby fireplace.
+Whether you keep it low-key or action-packed, you’ll be ready to end your day at the dog-friendly Nordic Inn.
+Before settling in for the night, gather around the community fire pit for s’mores or grab a seat with your pooch in front of the lobby fireplace.
 Dogs of any size are allowed for an additional fee of $30 per night, and they’ll receive a pet welcome bag at check-in.
-Nightly rates start at $115.

-Book your stay at Snow King Resort Hotel, surrounded by the quiet of the Bridger-Teton National Forest yet within walking distance to downtown Jackson Hole.
+Book your stay at Snow King Resort Hotel, surrounded by the quiet of the Bridger-Teton National Forest yet within walking distance of downtown Jackson Hole.
 Two pets of any size are welcome for an additional fee of $25 per pet, per night.
-Nightly rates start at $135.

-After a full day of outdoor fun, cozy up with your pup at High Peaks Resort.
-Fido will be welcomed with a comfy bed, food and water bowls and a bone-shaped mat, and you’ll find beautiful views of icy Mirror Lake and the Adirondack mountains towering behind it.
-During your stay, take your pooch on a brisk walk around Mirror Lake or play a game of fetch out on the ice.
-High Peaks Resort welcomes two dogs up to 75 lbs for an additional fee of $25 per pet, per night.
-Nightly rates start at $143.
+After a full day of fun, cozy up with your pup at High Peaks Resort.
+Fido will be welcomed with a comfy bed, food and water bowls, and a bone-shaped mat, and you’ll find beautiful views of icy Mirror Lake and the Adirondack mountains towering behind it.
+High Peaks Resort welcomes two dogs up to 75 lbs for an additional fee of $45 per pet, per night.

 Once you're properly fueled and attired, it's time for outdoor adventure.
-At Carson National Forest and the Rio Grande del Norte National Monument, dogs are allowed to join their owners on-leash for winter hikes.
-Pups are also welcome on 5km of dog-friendly ski trails at Enchanted Forest Cross Country Ski Area, and on snowshoe trails at Northside at Taos Ski Valley.
+At Carson National Forest and the Rio Grande del Norte National Monument, dogs are allowed to join their owners on a leash for winter hikes.
+Pups are also welcome on dog-friendly ski trails at Enchanted Forest Cross Country Ski Area and on snowshoe trails at Northside at Taos Ski Valley.
 For a unique winter treat, bring Fido on a two-hour Red River Offroad snowcat ride.
 He’ll feel the rush of adrenaline when crawling over snowy terrain on a guided tour, and will even get the opportunity to play in the snow when the tour takes a break at a sledding hill.

 There’s more to Grand Marais than its white winters.
 Spend the day exploring the downtown area.
 Fido is welcome to join you as you shop at Lake Superior Trading Post, Birchbark Books & Gifts or Picnic & Pine.
 After his retail therapy, he can make new friends at the Gunflint Horse Arena and Dog Park.

-Book a pet-friendly cabin at Tamarack Lodge Resort, situated on the shores of Twin Lakes.
-Tamarack is Mammoth’s most secluded resort, so you’ll feel miles away from the world around you.
+To make the most of your trip, book a pet-friendly cabin at Tamarack Lodge Resort, situated on the shores of Twin Lakes.
 Sit on the front porch with your best bud and sip hot chocolate while admiring the lake and mountain view, or grab a blanket and a good book and enjoy the flickering fireplace.
 Two dogs up to 100 lbs are welcome for an additional fee of $30 per pet, per night plus a $200 refundable deposit.
-Nightly rates start at $229.